cloudyspells/PSRule.Rules.AzureDevOps/src/PSRule.Rules.AzureDevOps/en/Azure.DevOps.RetentionSettings.ArtifactMinimumRetentionDays.md

 requirements.
 For example, a retention policy of 30 days may be required for production environments.

+This rule requires a minimum retention period of 7 days.
+The rule is configurable to allow a different minimum retention period with the `ArtifactMinimumRetentionDays` conifguration setting.

 Mininum TokenType: `ReadOnly`

 ## RECOMMENDATION